PillowFishSticks/MP3-FeedMe/README.md

 [FeedMe](https://flask-feedme-project.herokuapp.com/) was designed, built, and deployed, by myself, Mark Percy as the third project for the Code Institute Full Stack Web Development diploma.
-The purpose of FeedMe is to be a recipe. website that allows members to view FeedMe recipes, as well as provide and share recipes of the users own liking.
+The purpose of FeedMe is to be a recipe website that allows members to view FeedMe recipes, as well as add and share recipes of the users own liking.

 ## Table of Contents
 1. [UX](#ux)